konrad-n/InvoiceManager/README.md

 ## Refactoring

-This project was created some time ago and needs modernization.
+This project was created 7 years ago and needs modernization.
 The primary goals for refactoring are:

 1. Upgrade to newer .NET Core versions
 2. Implement clean architecture patterns